tiller-vgs/info-skjerm/Database/README.md

 ## Launching the database for the first time

 1. Create a new file in the _Database_ folder called `.env`
-1. Inside this file, write `DATABASE_PASSWORD=` followed by a suitible password for your databse
+1. Inside this file, write `DATABASE_PASSWORD=` followed by a suitable password for your database
    1. For example, your `.env` file could look like this: `DATABASE_PASSWORD=mysecurepassword`
 1. Open your command line or terminal
 1. Navigate to the "Database" folder